agonzalezro/polo/README.md

 THIS PROJECT ISN'T WORKING YET
 ==============================

-For now, I am going to use the ``README.rst`` just to write down my notes and perhaps point to there to somebody that can help me with them.
+For now, I am going to use the ``README.md`` just to write down my notes and perhaps point to there to somebody that can help me with them.

 What's it?